Raw carrot gives this filling and healthy Carrot Cake Chia Seed Pudding a boost of nutrition and a beautiful, natural color.

 Especially since there's the word "carrot" in the title. 😉 Yeah, I'm not good at surprises.

-Making Carrot Cake Chia Pudding
+How to make Carrot Cake Chia Pudding

 Adding the carrot gives this filling breakfast a beautiful orange color and some added nutrition.
 Dates give this pudding sweetness and spices make it nice and warming.